 \section{The Saddle Point Variational Principle}

-The derivation of the saddle point variational principle from \cite{Milton_2009} follows the same steps presented in the introduction for the minimization principle.
-The difference is that instead of continuing to the constitutive relation (\ref{min_const}), we stop at equation (\ref{sad_const}).
-As usual, we assume that $Z''$ is positive definite.
-From this constitutive relation, we define the functional
+The derivation of the saddle point variational principle from \cite{Milton_2009} follows the same steps presented in the introduction for the minimization principle, the difference being that instead of continuing to the constitutive relation (\ref{min_const}), we stop at equation (\ref{sad_const}).
+Assuming that $Z''$ is positive definite, from (\ref{sad_const}) we define the functional

 Let $u',u''\in H^1(\Omega)$ be the real and imaginary parts of a solution to the Helmholtz equation.
 Let $s\in H_0^1(\Omega)$ and define